About Chuck Seipp

 He served as adjunct professor of trumpet at Shenandoah University from August 2013 to May 2019 and prior to that was Visiting Assistant Professor of Trumpet at Texas Tech University from August 2012 to May 2013.

 Chuck has toured and recorded solo trumpet and organ repertoire throughout Europe with world-renowned organist Diane Bish—appearing regularly on her “Joy of Music” television series as trumpet soloist as well as several performances with The U.S. Army Brass Quintet.
+From 2014 to 2024, Chuck managed the Seipp/Sheets Trumpet and Organ Duo orchestrating his performing 150 concerts across 25 states.

 Through CJ Seipp Music Publications, he markets his own brass arrangements, many of which have been played and recorded by the Canadian Brass Quintet, The U.S. Army Brass Quintet and many other groups around the world.
 Chuck collaborated with organist, Mary Mozelle, in a recording project of “The Wedding Book”, a collection of his own arrangements prove to be a valuable resource for organists and trumpet players nationally and internationally.